Patch-Based Diffusion for Data-Efficient, Radiologist-Preferred MRI Reconstruction: Experiments

-We assess model confidence and reliability by evaluating reconstruction consistency across 10 random k-space undersampling patterns (generated with different random seeds) for the same slice.
-Since the ground truth image is the same across undersampling masks, lower pixel-wise standard deviation indicates more consistent reconstruction as a proxy for lower model uncertainty.
+We assess reconstruction consistency by evaluating variability across 10 random k-space undersampling patterns (generated with different random seeds) for the same slice.
+Since the ground truth image is the same across undersampling masks, lower pixel-wise standard deviation indicates more stable reconstruction.
+We emphasize this is a consistency metric rather than calibrated posterior uncertainty.
 Such reliability is of particular interest to clinical settings where higher model consistency paired with superior accuracy can enhance medical decision-making.

 Figure \ref{fig:heatmaps} visualizes these standard deviation maps, with brighter regions indicating higher variability between reconstructions.
-Across the 100-slice, 500-slice, and 1000-slice training regimes, PaDIS-MRI exhibits noticeably lower uncertainty compared to FastMRI-EDM, with the largest differences occurring at the smaller training dataset sizes.
+Across the 100-slice, 500-slice, and 1000-slice training regimes, PaDIS-MRI exhibits noticeably lower pixel-wise standard deviations compared to FastMRI-EDM, with the largest differences occurring at the smaller training dataset sizes.
 This suggests that decomposing the reconstruction problem into localized patches enables more stable learning of anatomical features, resulting in more reliable and consistent predictions from limited training data.

 Table \ref{tab:pixelwise_std} quantifies these observations over our evaluation dataset.
 Due to computational costs of reconstructing each validation image across 10 random seeds, we randomly subsample a smaller evaluation set of 17 images (10 T2-axial, 5 T1-axial, 2 FLAIR) that preserves the contrast-type distribution of the training dataset.
 We crop each image to its original \(384 \times 320\) dimension to ignore deviations in our zero-padded regions, and report the pixel-wise standard deviation averaged across all test images.
 Again, PaDIS-MRI consistently achieves lower standard deviation values than FastMRI-EDM on average, with differences being most pronounced at smaller dataset sizes.
 These results further strengthen the case for patch-based diffusion priors in data-scarce settings.
-A breakdown of uncertainty averages by contrast type can be found in Appendix \ref{appendix:contrast}.
+A breakdown of pixel-wise standard deviation averages by contrast type can be found in Appendix \ref{appendix:contrast}.